Mtillmann/jogdial/README.md

-# JogDial.js
+# JogDialORiginal.js

 ## A JavaScript plugin for jog dial controls.
-JogDial is a simple JavaScript plugin that help you to create dial style controller easily on the webpage.
+JogDialORiginal is a simple JavaScript plugin that help you to create dial style controller easily on the webpage.

 ## Supported browsers and device
-JogDial supports Chrome, Safari, FireFox, Internet Explorer 7+ and most of modern browsers include mobile device.
+JogDialORiginal supports Chrome, Safari, FireFox, Internet Explorer 7+ and most of modern browsers include mobile device.

 ## Features
 * Does not require any other JavaScript library like jQuery.
 * Cross-browser support (IE7+)
-* Multi-touch support (you can control multiple number of JogDial elements at once in touch screen)
+* Multi-touch support (you can control multiple number of JogDialORiginal elements at once in touch screen)
 * DOM Events
 * AMD Support (RequreJS)